Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress31/03/2024

-The mine covers 6.8 hectares and will operate for three to six years, producing at least 2 million pounds (about 907,000 kilograms) of uranium — enough to power the state of Arizona for at least a year, according to Energy Fuels spokesman Curtis Moore.
+The mine covers 6.8 hectares and will operate for three to six years, producing at least 2 million pounds (about 907,000 kg) of uranium - enough to power the state of Arizona for at least a year, according to Energy Fuels spokesman Curtis Moore.

-“As the global outlook for clean, carbon-free nuclear energy grows and the US moves away from Russian uranium supplies, the demand for domestic uranium is growing,” Moore said.
+“As the global outlook for clean, carbon-free nuclear energy grows and the US moves away from Russian uranium supplies, demand for domestic uranium is growing,” Moore said.

-Demand for uranium is surging, with contracts signed by power companies worth $202 million last year, the highest value since 2012, according to uranium market data firm UxC.
+Demand for uranium is surging, with contracts signed by power companies reaching $202 million last year, the highest value since 2012, according to uranium market data firm UxC.
 “The uranium market is getting tighter,” Jonathan Hinze, president of UxC, told the Wall Street Journal.

-A shaft at the Pinyon Plain Mine uranium mine on Jan.
-31. Photo: AP Tusayan, Ariz.
+A shaft at the Pinyon Plain Mine uranium mine on January 31.
+Photo: AP Tusayan, Ariz.

 Energy Fuels is also preparing to open two more mines in Colorado and Wyoming, which have produced about two-thirds of the U.S. uranium over the past five years.
-In 2022, the company has a contract to sell $18.5 million worth of uranium concentrate to the U.S. government to create a national strategic reserve in case of external supply disruptions.
+In 2022, the company has a contract to sell $18.5 million worth of uranium concentrate to the U.S. government to create a national strategic reserve in case of outside supply disruptions.

 The United States and dozens of other countries have pledged to triple global nuclear power capacity to combat climate change.
 It has offered incentives for the development of the next generation of nuclear reactors, along with policies to reduce Russian influence in the nuclear supply chain, paving the way for domestic uranium to remain a key commodity for decades to come.

 The Biden administration maintains that view.
 It is in the midst of a multibillion-dollar modernization of the nation’s nuclear defenses.
-The U.S. Department of Energy this week offered Michigan power plant owners $1.5 billion in loans to restart shuttered facilities.
+The US Department of Energy this week offered Michigan power plant owners $1.5 billion in loans to restart shuttered facilities.

 In 1979, more than 93 million gallons (350 million liters) of radioactive sludge and acid spilled from a tailings pond at the Navajo Mine complex, contaminating water supplies, livestock, and downstream communities.
-It was three times the amount of radiation released from the Three Mile Island, Pennsylvania, incident just three months earlier.
+It was three times the amount of radiation released from the Three Mile Island (Pennsylvania) incident just three months earlier.

 Phien An ( according to AP, OilPrice )